 The Cabinet of the Masks is one of the many hidden treasures you can find at the Vatican Museum.
 Though many visit the Sistine Chapel and the Raphael Rooms on their trip to the enclave city, few visitors take the time to check out this amazing room.
-This makes it one of the best-hidden gems that you can include on your trip to the Vatican.
+This makes it one of the best-hidden gems you can include on your trip to the Vatican.

-In 1771, he was given this opportunity and chose to center his work on one of the halls weaving through the Palazzeto Innocent VIII.
+In 1771, he was given this opportunity.
+He chose to center his work on one of the halls weaving through the Palazzeto Innocent VIII.
 The hall was, in fact, originally intended for museum use, a role it continues to play to this day.

 Simonetti’s revisions can largely be seen today.
 He commissioned the artists Cristoforo Unterperger and Domenico De Angelis to paint the elegantly detailed paintings and stuccoed decorations that line the walls of the Hall of Masks.
-In its center, Simonetti installed a tiled mosaic taken straight out of the villa of Emperor Hadrian in Tripoli.
+At its center, Simonetti installed a tiled mosaic taken straight out of the villa of Emperor Hadrian in Tripoli.
 Of the depictions, several figures wearing masks can be seen, which is where the hall derives its name: The Cabinet of Masks.

-Some of the highlights of the paintings include the “Marriage of Bacchus and Ariadne”, which depicts the mythological story of Bacchus (also known as Dionysus), the God of wine-making, harvest and fertility, marrying the human Ariadne, who figures in the story of Theseus.
+Some of the highlights of the paintings include the Marriage of Bacchus and Ariadne.
+It depicts the mythological story of Bacchus (the God of wine-making, harvest, and fertility, also known as Dionysus) marrying the human Ariadne, who figures in the story of Theseus.
 According to legend, Theseus abandoned Ariadne on a deserted island on his long journey that ended with his founding of Athens.

 According to the story, Bacchus took pity on the abandoned Ariadne and married her.
-Surrounding this painting are Diana and Endymion, Venus and Adonis, Paris denying Minerva the apple and Paris offering the apple to Venus.
+Surrounding this painting are Diana and Endymion, Venus and Adonis, Paris denying Minerva the apple, and Paris offering the apple to Venus.
 All three of these paintings were made by Domenico De Angelis, one of the finest of his day.

-One of the odder features of the room is the “Dung Chair”, made of a dark rose marble.
+When you visit the Cabinet of Masks, look out the Dung Chair, made of dark rose marble.
 A toilet fit for a pope, this chair saw use for several centuries of holy pontiffs.
-The chair was popularly associated with the likely fictional female Pope Joan who supposedly reigned in the years 853-855 A.D.
+The chair was popularly associated with the likely fictional female Pope Joan who supposedly reigned in the years A.D.
+853-855.
 Legend has it that, to avoid a repeat of the election of a woman, each new pope was subjected to a thorough examination while sitting on this chair to make sure it was not a woman in disguise.

 Popular Vatican Tours

-As mentioned before, this is one of the more restricted segments of the Vatican Museums.
+As mentioned before, this is one of the more restricted areas of the Vatican Museums.
 You simply won’t be able to visit this room without a guide.
 The Vatican Museums runs a tour particularly focused on the more off-limits areas of the museum, but this will cost you up to €200, and won’t include other parts of the Vatican Museums.